dhis2/dhis2-fhir-adapter/README.md

           # The password that is used to connect to DHIS2 to access the metadata.
           password: district

+More changeable settings can be found in the file [default-application.yml](app/src/main/resources/default-application.yml).

 ### Running
 The adapter WAR can be run with a servlet container 3.1 or later (like Apache Tomcat 8.5 or Jetty 9.3).